mathieuprog/tzdb_test/README.md

 ## How does it work?

 Predefined dates, against which time zone operations are tested, are located in `/files/input`.
+Those dates include a lot of dates for which edge cases can be found (ambiguous times, gaps, etc.).

 The input files list 51,112 dates.